BULLFIGHTING VOCABULARY: ANIMALS

 Torero: The term torero or “bullfighter” includes matadores, picadores and banderilleros.

 Recortador: The term torero or “bullfighter” , this bullfighter never kills the bull and dont use any tool to face a bull.
-They use to jump, zig or run close as possible to the bull.
+They use to jump, zig, or run as close as possible to the bull.
 There are conquests all over Spain, and is getting popular nowadays.
 See a video here.

 VOCABULARY: BULLFIGHT